Ozone: Coronal discharge method

 This is the most common type of ozone generator for most industrial and personal uses.
 While variations of the "hot spark" coronal discharge method of ozone production exist, including medical grade and industrial grade ozone generators, these units usually work by means of a corona discharge tube or ozone plate.
 They are typically cost-effective and do not require an oxygen source other than the ambient air to produce ozone concentrations of 3–6%.
 Fluctuations in ambient air, due to weather or other environmental conditions, cause variability in ozone production.
 However, they also produce nitrogen oxides as a by-product.
-Use of an air dryer can reduce or eliminate nitric acid formation by removing water vapor and increase ozone production.
+Use of an air dryer can reduce or eliminate nitric acid formation by removing water vapour and increase ozone production.
 At room temperature, nitric acid will form into a vapour that is hazardous if inhaled.
 Symptoms can include chest pain, shortness of breath, headaches and a dry nose and throat causing a burning sensation.
-Use of an oxygen concentrator can further increase the ozone production and further reduce the risk of nitric acid formation by removing not only the water vapor, but also the bulk of the nitrogen.
+Use of an oxygen concentrator can further increase the ozone production and further reduce the risk of nitric acid formation by removing not only the water vapour, but also the bulk of the nitrogen.

 Ultraviolet light

 UV ozone generators, or vacuum-ultraviolet (VUV) ozone generators, employ a light source that generates a narrow-band ultraviolet light, a subset of that produced by the Sun.
 The Sun's UV sustains the ozone layer in the stratosphere of Earth.

 UV ozone generators use ambient air for ozone production, no air prep systems are used (air dryer or oxygen concentrator), therefore these generators tend to be less expensive.
 However, UV ozone generators usually produce ozone with a concentration of about 0.5% or lower which limits the potential ozone production rate.
 Another disadvantage of this method is that it requires the ambient air (oxygen) to be exposed to the UV source for a longer amount of time, and any gas that is not exposed to the UV source will not be treated.
-This makes UV generators impractical for use in situations that deal with rapidly moving air or water streams (in-duct air sterilization, for example).
+This makes UV generators impractical for use in situations that deal with rapidly moving air or water streams (in-duct air sterilisation, for example).
 Production of ozone is one of the potential dangers of ultraviolet germicidal irradiation.
 VUV ozone generators are used in swimming pools and spa applications ranging to millions of gallons of water.
-VUV ozone generators, unlike corona discharge generators, do not produce harmful nitrogen by-products and also unlike corona discharge systems, VUV ozone generators work extremely well in humid air environments.
+VUV ozone generators, unlike corona discharge generators, do not produce harmful nitrogen by-products and work extremely well in humid air environments.
 There is also not normally a need for expensive off-gas mechanisms, and no need for air driers or oxygen concentrators which require extra costs and maintenance.